Skip to main content

 What a workspace does not do

-• package tools
+• package provider artifacts

-• define tool behavior
+• define tool behavior inside a provider

 Useful commands